thongonary/TopologyClassification/README.md

 ```
 python TransformToAbstractImage.py [inputFile] [lowerLimit] [upperLimit]
 ```
-and remember to change the input/output directory
+and remember to change the input/output directory.